-The state of work and environment heavily influences organizational culture and this article raises questions on how the pandemic has altered (in varying degrees) every organization’s culture in the last 12 months.
+The state of work and environment heavily influences corporate culture and this article raises questions on how the pandemic has altered (in varying degrees) every organization’s culture in the last 12 months.

 Scholars O’Reilly and Chatman define organizational culture as, “a set of norms and values that are widely shared and strongly held throughout the organization.”
 An organization’s culture emerges from what its employees believe is right, how they think, and what they say and do.